dracupid/nobone/readme.md

 <h3>Memory vs Stream</h3>
 Memory cache is faster than direct file streaming even on SSD machine.
+It's hard to test the real condition, because most of the file system will cache a file into memory if it being read lot of times.

 Type   | Performance
 ------ | ---------------